Corruption in India

 Various factors contribute to corruption, including officials siphoning money from government social welfare schemes.
 Examples include the Mahatma Gandhi National Rural Employment Guarantee Act and the National Rural Health Mission.
-Other areas of corruption include India's trucking industry which is forced to pay billions of rupees in bribes annually to numerous regulatory and police stops on interstate highways.
+Other areas of corruption include India's trucking industry, which is forced to pay billions of rupees in bribes annually to numerous regulatory and police stops on interstate highways.

-The media has widely published allegations of corrupt Indian citizens stashing millions of rupees in Swiss banks.
+The news media has widely published allegations of corrupt Indian citizens stashing millions of rupees in Swiss banks.
 Swiss authorities denied these allegations, which were later proven in 2015–2016.
 In July 2021, India's Central Board of Direct Taxes (CBDT) replied to Right To Information (RTI) requests stating undeclared assets of Rs 20,078 crore identified by them in India and abroad following the investigation till June 2021.

-The causes of corruption in India include excessive regulations, complicated tax and licensing systems, numerous government departments with opaque bureaucracy and discretionary powers, monopoly of government controlled institutions on certain goods and services delivery, and the lack of transparent laws and processes.
+The causes of corruption in India include excessive regulations, complicated tax and licensing systems, numerous government departments with opaque bureaucracy and discretionary powers, monopoly of government-controlled institutions on certain goods and services delivery, and the lack of transparent laws and processes.
 There are significant variations in the level of corruption and in the government's efforts to reduce corruption across India.